leseunivers/seung.min/_posts/2024-12-18-end-of-the-semester.md

 <div class="s-top"></div>

 However, if I hadn't done this year, I would have never known this.
-And to make a bit of an excuse, I really had no interest in math and science.
+And to make a bit of an excuse, I had no interest in math and science.
 Even if I could go back to the beginning of my first year, I don't think I would study harder.